Purpose

 Here,

 Environment preparation Since the current HDFS integration uses the JNI framework, the corresponding environment must support the deployment of a Java environment.
-If OBServer is deployed across multiple nodes, the corresponding OBServer nodes must be configured with the following settings.
-It is not sufficient to configure only one node.
+If OBServer is deployed across multiple nodes, the corresponding OBServer nodes must also be configured with the following environment settings, not just a single node.

 Step 1: Deploy and configure the Java environment